njng2/ReadMe/README.md

 Hello friends.

-My name is Nancy Jennifer Ng and I am anspiring software developer/engineer.
+My name is Nancy Jennifer Ng and I am an aspiring software developer/engineer.
 I am always open to learn about anything in Computer Science!

 💻I am a 2nd-degree student and an incoming senior at Hunter College
 🎓I am currently majoring in Computer Science